 3. Optimize your website for local search.
 This will bring a lot more people to your website.

 You’ve probably heard of search engine optimization (SEO).
-On the surface, you might even know that it involves weaving of keywords (search terms) into website text.
-Also, a lot of potential clients type his question in Google to find law firm.
+On the surface, you might even know that it involves weaving keywords (search terms) into website text.
+Also, a lot of potential clients type his question in Google to find a law firm.